Image of Dr. Shadi Derakhshan

 Curriculum Vitae

-Shadi Derakhshan is a postdoctoral researcher specializing in the intersection of cognitive science and environmental criminology.
-She joined the Max Planck Institute in September 2025 within the research group led by Prof. Dr. Dr. van Gelder.
+Shadi Derakhshan is a postdoctoral researcher specializing at the intersection of cognitive science and environmental criminology.
+She joined the Max Planck Institute in September 2025 in the research department led by Prof. Dr. Dr. van Gelder.

 Her research addresses a core challenge in the field: the difficulty of observing and measuring criminological phenomena as they occur.
 By leveraging Virtual Reality (VR) and multimodal behavioral analysis, including eye-tracking and psychometrics, she develops ecologically valid experimental frameworks to decode human behavior, decision-making, and emotions in real-time.
 Her work is dedicated to identifying environmental interventions that effectively reduce crime while simultaneously enhancing the public’s subjective sense of safety.

-Shadi earned her PhD (2025) in Cognitive Science from the University of Osnabrück, Germany.
+Shadi earned her doctoral degree (2025) in Cognitive Science from the University of Osnabrück.
 Her doctoral research focused on the development of experimental frameworks for human-computer interaction and the integration of multimodal measures in virtual environments.

-She also holds an MSc in Cognitive Science from the University of Osnabrück, as well as a Master’s and Bachelor’s degree in Psychology from the University of Isfahan, Iran.
+She also holds an MSc in Cognitive Science from the University of Osnabrück, as well as Master’s and Bachelor’s degrees in Psychology from the University of Isfahan, Iran.

 Project